rolandshoemaker/common-sh/README.md

 ## `require`

-what does this script NEED
+what does this script NEED, aborts if user doesn't have it.

 ```sh
 require curl